sarlakZM/leaderborad/frontend/README.md

-# FrontendAngular8
+# Frontend

-- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.
-- Typescript 3.5
+- Typescript 4.6
 - Styling with  [Material Angular](https://material.angular.io/) based on SCSS
 - Testing with Jasmin + Karma

+### Some Features
+- Using reactive form
+- Project structure and separate feature modules
+- Using models and interfaces
+- Error handling
-- Using await/async for working data api
+- Reactive programming (RXJS) for working with api data
+- Environment variables for using dynamic data in production or development
+- angular tech stack e.g. pipe, dependency injection, directive
+- An initial unittest for some sections
+- Using NGRX for showing total store

 ## For running the project use the following commands:

 ### Install Dependencies